bube054/ginvalidator/README.md

 This chain will more sensibly remove whitespace's, and then validate if the value is not empty.

+One exception to this rule is `.Optional()`: It can be placed at any point in the chain and it will mark the chain as optional.

 ### Reusing validation chains

 If you wish to reuse the same chain, it's a good idea to return them from functions: